If you're looking for the best affordable weapons today, these 9mm handguns won't burn a hole in your pocket.

 10. S&W SD9

-When you want a handgun but can’t afford to spend a fortune, get an S&W SD9.
-You will own a Smith & Wesson but won’t have to sell one of your kidneys for it.
+When you want a handgun but can't afford to spend a fortune, get an S&W SD9.
+You will own a Smith & Wesson firearm but won't have to sell one of your kidneys for it.

 It also prevents you from having to buy anything made by Taurus or Hi-Point.
 A striker-fired, polymer-framed pistol also comes with a magazine capacity of 10+1, which works well if you live in a magazine-restrictive state.